-- 8.5.1 Purpose The purpose of the Planned Conservation Development is to allow residential development which encourages - a) protection of Stow's rural character by development of land in clusters and villages which is in greater harmony with the town's natural resources and historic development patterns; - b) preservation of land for conservation, OPEN SPACE, recreation, agriculture and forestry; - c) preservation of significant land and water resources, natural areas and scenic vistas; - d) preservation of unique and significant historical and archaeological resources; - e) a greater mixture of housing types and more energy-efficient and cost-effective residential development; and - f) reduced costs of providing municipal services.
+- 8.5.1 Purpose The purpose of the PCD is to allow context sensitive design of residential development that: - a) Provides for compact development of land in a manner that protects Stow's rural character and scenic vistas, including but not limited to viewscapes dominated by natural, agricultural, cultural or historic landmarks and features; - b) Mitigates disturbance of natural hydrologic flows through reduced grading and road construction; - c) Creates a detailed design process for the Town to provide early input into priority preservation and development areas; - d) Encourages the permanent preservation of OPEN LAND, agricultural land, forestry land, wildlife habitat, other natural resources including aquifers, water bodies and wetlands, recreation, historical and archaeological resources; - e) Provides more energy-efficient and cost-effective residential development; and - f) Reduces costs of providing municipal services.

-It is not the intent of this bylaw to make undevelopable land developable, nor to permit an increase in the number of BUILDING LOTs that would otherwise be possible on a
+It is not the intent of this bylaw to make undevelopable land developable, nor to permit an increase in the number of BUILDING LOTs that would otherwise be possible on a conventional plan pursuant to the provisions of the zoning bylaws that otherwise apply, but rather to encourage the preservation of important site features.